suchialex/CINS3002-HW10/instructions.md

   - Inside the folder `employees` create file class_functions.py
   - Copy the contents of class_functions.py and validations.py from the previous assignment
   - Inside the folder `students` create file class_functions.py
+  - Fix all the import statements according to the file structure

 </details>